tsfpga/tsfpga/doc/sphinx/module_structure.rst

 Folder structure
 ________________

-Some functions in tsfpga require that your modules use a certain folder structure.
+Some functions in tsfpga require that modules use a certain folder structure.
-For example, if we want to set up :ref:`local test configurations <local_configuration>` we must use a file called exactly ``module_<name>.py`` in the root of your module.
+For example, if we want to set up :ref:`local test configurations <local_configuration>` we must use a file called exactly ``module_<name>.py`` in the root of the module.

 Additionally the :class:`get_modules() <tsfpga.module.get_modules>` function in tsfpga, which creates :meth:`module objects <tsfpga.module.BaseModule>` from a source tree, will look for source files only in certain sub-directories.